chungchunwang/Unity-JSON-Settings-System/README.md

 To get a better understanding of how this structure works, check out the example scene.

-# Setup:
-TODO - It may be easier for now to just copy the setup in the example scene and make suitable edits.
+To set up using the package, it is recommended that you copy the working example in the example scene and make relevant changes to suit your needs.